sporto/elm-tutorial/routing/router.md

-HopAction : is called after Hop has changed the location, we usually don't care about this action ShowPlayers : Action that instructs to show the players page EditPlayer : Action to show the Edit player page ShowNotFound : Action that triggers when the browser location doesn't match any of our routes NavigateTo : Action to change the browser location
+HopAction : is called after Hop has changed the location, we usually don't care about this action ShowPlayers : Action that instructs to show the players page ShowPlayerEdit : Action to show the Edit player page ShowNotFound : Action that triggers when the browser location doesn't match any of our routes NavigateTo : Action to change the browser location
 -}